ComputationalRadiationPhysics/picongpu/INSTALL.rst

 png2gas
 """""""
 - requires *libSplash*, *pngwriter* and *boost* ``program_options``)
-- converts png files to hdf5 files that can be used as an input for a species initial density profiles
+- converts png files to hdf5 files that can be used as an input for species initial density profiles
 - compile and install exactly as *splash2txt* above

 ADIOS